AleksandrSkulinets/Azure_container_demo/README.md

 volumes:
   mysql-data:
 ```
-Explanation of Docker Compose File
+Explanation of Docker Compose File:

 client: This service builds the client container from the ./client directory using the Dockerfile.prod.
 It exposes port 80 and depends on the server container.

 server: The server is built from the ./server directory and listens on port 5000.
 It uses environment variables for MySQL connection details.

 mysql: The MySQL container uses the mysql:8.0 image and initializes with a root password and database name.

 Both client and server should be exposed throug Nginx, you can use this nginx.conf file

 ```server {
     listen 80;